 Sabina Cvilak quickly became one of the world’s leading lyric sopranos, enjoying an international career in opera and concert.
 She headlines in major opera productions in Slovenia as well as in opera houses around the world.
-Her beautiful onstage charismatic persona and an incredible warmth of her voice makes an outstanding impression with each role she portrays.
+Her beautiful onstage charismatic persona and an incredible warmth of her voice make an outstanding impression on each role she portrays.

 Her triumphant debut in Hessisches Staatstheater Wiesbaden in 2016 as Katya Kabanova was responsible for her return to the opera house where she repeatedly inspires critics and public with her unique singing and interpretation of roles in, Die Walkure as Sieglinde, Die Gotterdammerung as Gutrune, and other.
 These virtuous and prudent emotional musical rhetoric roles undisputedly define her as a soprano with a power of a star.

-She is also accompanying tenor Andrea Bocelli on tours in Asia, United Kingdom and Europe and amongst other concerts, she performed Strauss’ Four Last Songs with the Slovene Philhamonic Orchestra and Istanbul state Orchestra.
+She is also accompanying tenor Andrea Bocelli on tours in Asia, United Kingdom, and Europe and amongst other concerts, she performed Strauss‘ Four Last Songs with the Slovene Philharmonic Orchestra and Istanbul State Orchestra.

 She sang the soprano roles in Mahler’s 8th Symphony with Valery Gergiev, Brahms Requiem, Mahler 2nd Symphony, Beethoven’s 9th Symphony in Glasgow and Edinburgh with the Scottish Royal Orchestra and Britten’s War Requiem with the Orchestre National de France in Paris conducted by Semyon Bychkov and the London Symphony Orchestra and Gianandrea Noseda in London and New York.
 She sang an evening with Netherlands Philharmonics in Concertgebouw Amsterdam, Four Last Songs by Strauss with the Istanbul State Orchestra, Dvorak’s Stabat Mater in Turin.

-She began saison 2013 with concerts in honor to Benjamin Britten.
-His master piece War requiem was performed in famous Kitara Hall in Sapporo, she performed concerts with Spanish National Orchestra in Madrid, in Brussel Bozar with Orchestre Symphonique de la Monnaie and BBC Orchestra London in great Royal Albert Hall with conductors, Semyon Bychkov, Ludovic Morlot and Tadaaki Otaka.
+She began season 2013 with concerts in honour of Benjamin Britten.
+His masterpiece War requiem was performed in famous Kitara Hall in Sapporo, she performed concerts with Spanish National Orchestra in Madrid, in Brussel Bozar with Orchestre Symphonique de la Monnaie and BBC Orchestra London in great Royal Albert Hall with conductors, Semyon Bychkov, Ludovic Morlot and Tadaaki Otaka.

 During the 2017-18 season, Sabina again returns to Hessisches Staatstheater Wiesbaden as Elisabeth in Tannhäuser, Arabella in Arabella and in season 2018 / 19 as Jenufa in Janacek and Salome in Salome.